Moha2001-dev/Beta-Globin-Calculator/README.md

 ## Developers:
 * Me(Mohammed Alhusainy)
-* Mr.faisal
+* Faisal Alharbi

 ## Our main features:
-* calculating how similar and different the species are, and ordering them.
+* Calculate similarity and difference in species and classify them.
-* drawing a tree based on the most different species.
+* Drawing a tree based on the similarity.

 ## User Interface: